-The Bank is subject to numerous "fair and responsible banking" laws and regulations designed to protect consumers, which increase our compliance costs and subject us to potential legal liability or reputational damage.
+The Bank is subject to numerous "fair and responsible banking" laws designed to protect consumers, and failure to comply with these laws could lead to a wide variety of sanctions.

-The Bank is subject to numerous "fair and responsible banking" laws and regulations designed to protect consumers.
-For example, the Community Reinvestment Act ("CRA"), the Equal Credit Opportunity Act ("ECOA"), the Fair Housing Act ("FHA") and other fair lending laws and regulations, including state laws and regulations, prohibit discriminatory lending practices by financial institutions.
+The Community Reinvestment Act ("CRA"), the Equal Credit Opportunity Act ("ECOA"), the Fair Housing Act ("FHA") and other fair lending laws and regulations, including state laws and regulations, prohibit discriminatory lending practices by financial institutions.
 The Federal Trade Commission Act and the Dodd-Frank Act prohibit unfair, deceptive, or abusive acts or practices by financial institutions.
-These laws and regulations increase our compliance costs and a failure to comply with these laws and regulations could result in a wide variety of sanctions.
 The U.S. Department of Justice, federal banking agencies, and other federal and state agencies are responsible for enforcing these fair and responsible banking laws and regulations.
-A challenge to an institution's compliance with fair and responsible banking laws and regulations activity, restrictions on expansion, and restrictions on entering new business lines.
+A challenge to an institution's compliance with fair and responsible banking laws and regulations could result in a wide variety of sanctions, including damages and civil money penalties, injunctive relief, restrictions on mergers and acquisitions activity, restrictions on expansion, and restrictions on entering new business lines.
 Private parties may also have the ability to challenge an institution's performance under fair lending laws in private class action litigation.
 Such actions could have a material adverse effect on the Bank's reputation, business, financial condition and results of operations.